Can Too Much Screen Time Impact Children’s Health and Vision?

 Technology is the present and the future.
 By following these measures and tips, you’ll go a long way toward keeping your tech-savvy child seeing clearly and feeling healthy for many years to come.

 Make sure to schedule an annual eye exams to ensure that your child’s eyes are healthy and seeing well.
-Melania Napolitano, O.D. will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.
+Dr. Melania and Dr. Maria will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.

-Melania Napolitano, O.D. at the 20/20 Eye Care evaluates and treats patients throughout Middle Village, Mineola, Queens, and Elmhurst in New York
+Dr. Melania and Dr. Maria at the 20/20 Eye Care evaluates and treats patients throughout Middle Village, Mineola, Queens, and Elmhurst in New York